- Create stickers

 Create your own music video and have fun with the whole family, simply using an iPhone.
-Get the kids to design the video, including what the lighting will be, what song is going to be sung, what everyone will wear and what the set will look like.
+Get the kids to design the video, including what the lighting will be, what song is going to be sung, what everyone will wear, and what the set will look like.

 Then use your iPhone, propped up on a surface, to record the video.
-Send to family and friends to give them a laugh!
+Send to family and friends to give them a laugh.

+The videos are either live or pre-recorded and uploaded by the aquariums themselves, so they're great quality.
 Our favourite is the Monterey Bay Aquarium, as they have live cams for their fish, sharks, jellyfish and more.

 9. Host a family Come Dine With Me

 If you've already got the cooking down and the little ones are set to feature on The Great British Bake Off any day now, why not host your very own Come Dine with Me?

 Each week, one member of the family comes up with a menu and cooks a starter, main and dessert.